 You may encounter the WSLRegisterDistribution Failed error due to the disabled subsystem for Linux.
 This means there is a corrupt installation of the Linux distro application.
 This error was prompted when I was launching WSL Ubuntu 18.04 LTS from the Microsoft store or when he tries to launch the Linux terminal with the following message.
 As stated below, this error was because the Windows Subsystem for Linux optional component was not installed.
-See the following guide for more information “What is Windows Subsystem for Linux (WSL)” and “VirtualBox: How to install the Windows Subsystem for Linux (WSL) on Windows Server via Server Manager and PowerShell“.
+See the following guide for more information “What is Windows Subsystem for Linux (WSL)“, How to install Windows Subsystem for Linux on Windows 11 via the Command line, and Microsoft Store, and “VirtualBox: How to install the Windows Subsystem for Linux (WSL) on Windows Server via Server Manager and PowerShell“.

 – Click on Apps

 Next, Click on More Windows Features, and this will on a window to Turn Windows Feature On or Off as shown below.

 Click on Okay and this feature will be installed.
 Note: You will have to restart your device and this is required in order to ensure that WSL can initiate a trusted execution environment.

 – On how WSL can be installed via the control panel, see the link on how to install Windows Subsystem for Linux WSL on Windows 10.

 Before you can run Linux distros on Windows, you must enable the “Windows Subsystem for Linux” optional feature and reboot.

 Step 1: Open PowerShell as Administrator and run the syntax (commands) below.

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

 I hope you found this blog post helpful.
 If you have any questions, please let me know in the comment session.